1995 Ais Gill rail accident: Landslide and collision

 The train hit a landslide at Ash Bank, at 261 miles, 31 chains and 1.75 mi north of Ais Gill Summit.
 The train was traveling at 60 mph and did not observe the landslide before the crash, and did not attempt to stop as a result.
 The first carriage derailed across both tracks, and the cabin lights turned off.

 The injured driver managed to radio Crewe control room.
 The conductor escorted passengers into the rear carriage, which was across the northbound track.
 He then returned to see the driver who was still in the cab.
 Either the conductor or the driver turned off the white headlamps and turned on the red taillamps to warn oncoming trains of the obstruction.
 The driver had no recollection of either placing the radio call on the National Network Radio with the emergency button or changing the head/tail lamps.
 The other person who could have done this, the guard, was killed in the second collision a few minutes later.

 No precautions required by the Railtrack Rule Book - walking 1.25 mi, placing three detonators, and displaying a red handlamp - were taken by the guard to protect the train.

 Second collision

 Meanwhile, another Super-Sprinter train forming the 1745 Carlisle to Leeds service (headcode 2H92) had set off from Kirkby Stephen railway station around 5 mi to the north.
 About 0.25 mi before the derailed train, the driver saw its red lights and made an emergency brake application, but there was no chance of stopping before impacting the derailment.
 At 18:55, the southbound train struck the derailed northbound train at about 35 mph.
 The guard's exact position at the time of the collision is not known, but it is generally accepted that he was in the front carriage, near the gangway connection between the two carriages and a door that had been opened post collision.
-After the collision, a passenger climbed down from the train and discovered the guard seriously injured, laying against a train wheel outside the train.
+After the collision, a passenger climbed down from the train and discovered the guard seriously injured, lying against a train wheel outside the train.